boffinHouse/rawblock/README.md

 ##2.
 Gridsystem
 RawBlock provides a layout grid system that is flexible, responsive and uses a human readable syntax.
+Our grid is

 ### Basic principles
+The layout grid targeting several screen sizes.
+To accomplish this, we use percentages as our base units and @media queries to allow you to decide what width an element should take when viewed in a specific screen sizes.

+Inside `sources/sass/variables/_layout.scss` you can find the variable `$breakpointConfig` where you can declare your breakpoints and give the specific breakpoint-class.
+To share styles in all screen sizes the property `all` must be used.

+Example

+	$breakpointConfigs: (
+		all: (
+			gutter: (
+				vertical: 40px,
+				horizontal: 40px
+			)
+		),
+		l: (
+			media:'(min-width: 1240px)'
+		),
+		m: (
+			media:'(min-width: 569px) and (max-width: 1239px)'
+		),
+		s: (
+			media: '(max-width: 568px)',
+			gutter: (
+				vertical: 20px,
+				horizontal: 20px
+			)
+		)
+	);

+###Setup

 ##3.
 Component
 The base of RawBlock is modularity.
 We archieve this by creating isolated components who are context unaware.
-Two methologies who have influences this setup are [BEM](https://en.bem.info/method/) and [SMACSS](https://smacss.com/).
+Two methologies who have influences the setup of a component are [BEM](https://en.bem.info/method/) and [SMACSS](https://smacss.com/).

 ###Block
 In RawBlock a **block** is the top-level abstraction of a object, that represent a piece of interface on a page.
 A block container get a CSS class of a prefix (in Rawblock this is `rb-`) and the block name (or component name).
 This prefix gives everyone a good indication where each component starts.
 A block is not an encapsulated module, but may contain other blocks.

-- a main nav `.rb-main-nav`
+- a main nav: `.rb-main-nav`
-- a search `.rb-search`
+- a search: `.rb-search`
-- a logo `.rb-logo`
+- a logo: `.rb-logo`

 **HTML Example**

 	<div class="rb-head">
 		<div class="rb-logo">...</div>
 		<form action="..." class="rb-search">...</div>
 		<nav class="rb-main-nav">...</div>
 	</div>

+####Block Page

 ####Element
 An element represents a descendent within the block.
 It should only make sense in the context of the block.
 An element starts with the block name, but without the prefix `rb-`.
-Elements are written in the scope of a block element.
-So we dont have
+Important is that elements always are written in the scope of a block element.
+This means that an block always only hav one nested selector.

+**Examples are:**

+- An item inside b-main-nav: `rb-main-nav main-nav-item`
+- An field inside b-search: `b-search search-field`

+This is a different approach then the BEM syntax, where you only define one unique selector.
+The advantages of this is that you exactly know where a block starts and ends.

 ####Modifier
 Modifiers are flags set on **block** or **element**, they represent a different state or version.
+This is done with the modifier class, like `.is-collapse` or `is-offset-left`.